adaptlearning/adapt-contrib-hotgraphic/README.md

 In the standard configuration, the 'hot spots' are clickable 'pin' icons overlaying the main image - but it's possible to replace the default 'pin' icon with a custom image (see the [_pin](#_pin-object) setting for more information) or, using the [_useGraphicsAsPins](#_usegraphicsaspins-boolean) setting, create a 'tiled layout' of images where each 'tile' acts as a hot spot.

 By default, when the viewport size changes to the smallest range, this component will behave like a [**Narrative** component](https://github.com/adaptlearning/adapt-contrib-narrative).
 All information will remain available but formatted as a narrative rather than as hot spots on a graphic.
-This behaviour can be overridden by changing the [_isNarrativeOnMobile](#_isnarrativeonmobile-boolean) setting to `false`)
+This behaviour can be overridden by changing the [_isNarrativeOnMobile](#_isnarrativeonmobile-boolean) setting to `false`.

 ## Installation